RoodyHilaire/Retail-Solution-Analytics/README.md

 Data is loaded into BigQuery where transformations create a dimensional model.

 The warehouse follows a star schema design including:
     -Fact table:
     fact_sales

     -Dimension tables:
-dim_customer
-dim_product
+    dim_customer,
+    dim_product,
-dim_date
+    and dim_date

 * Data Marts:
-Analytics-ready tables are built for business use cases such as -executive performance tracking
--product performance analysis
+Analytics-ready tables are built for business use cases such as executive performance tracking and -product performance analysis

 * Visualization: